-- Outreach projects that involve diverse communities or that reach new audiences.
+- Community engagement projects that involve diverse communities and/or reach new audiences.

-- Innovative methods of engaging audiences, including collaborations with other organizations, through new models that have the potential to maximize resources and/or the impact on the audience, artists, or the field.
+- Innovative methods of engaging audiences (may include collaborations with other organizations, new approaches that have the potential to increase the impact on audiences, artists, communities, or the field).

 - Recordings of works by American composers.

-- Technology projects such as online resources and libraries which provide public access to musical works.
+- Technology projects such as local broadcasts, online resources, and libraries that provide public access to musical works.